-

 Any other information: applications supported by a Ford employee or former employee receive a higher rating.

-Deadlines: small grant applications have three funding windows from 1 April to 30 June, 1 August to 31 October and 1 December to 28 February.
-Large grant applications can be submitted between 1 March to 31 July and 1 September to 31 January.
+Deadlines: small grant applications have funding windows from 1 August to 31 October and 1 December to 28 February.
+Large grant applications can be submitted between 1 September to 31 January. -

 Funding amount and term: up to £2,000.